kimpenn/chex-seq/doc/wiki.md

 Figure 2-2.
 CHEXTRIM procedure and output filename definition for single-end sequencing

 As part of the [PennSCAP-T NGS pipeline](https://github.com/kimpenn/ngs-pipeline), CHEXTRIM is developed by Dr. Erik Nordgren.
-It is based on the software package `cutadapt` (Martin 2011) and the source code is available at https://github.com/kimpenn/ngs-pipeline/blob/master/ngs_CHEXTRIM.sh.
+It is based on the software package `cutadapt` [2] and the source code is available at https://github.com/kimpenn/ngs-pipeline/blob/master/ngs_CHEXTRIM.sh.

 The additional folders corresponding to CHEXTRIM are: